LarsChrWiik/Basic-HTML-and-CSS/README.md

 # Frontend Web Dev
-Information and examples of HTML, CSS, and JavaScript.
+Information and examples of Front-end Web Development.